kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

 ```

 Now we are expecting that plan to have created a ConfigMap resource, and for our templating to have configured it correctly.
-First let’s see if the ConfigMap exists :
+First let’s see if the ConfigMap exists:

 ```
 MacBook-Pro:operator matt$ kubectl get configmaps